usman9-ai/Virtual-Try-On/README.md

 1. Detects human body landmarks & segments the person using DensePose.
 2. Extracts, warps, and masks garments.
-3. Fuses the garment onto the person via a Stable Diffusion-based pipeline for photorealism.
+3. Fuses the garment onto the person via image processing techniques and optionally via a diffusion-based pipeline for photorealism.
-4. Provides a **React/Next.js** frontend for live demo and batch processing.
+4. Provides a **Next.js** frontend with a **FastAPI** backend for user interaction and image processing.

 ---